- Jan 17, 2020

 5. At home/Wearable skincare tech

 Many skincare/clinic brands have gone hi-tech and clients are enjoying this surge in technology that is now becoming an integral part of caring for one’s skin in the past few years.
-LED face and eye masks f, wearable UV trackers for reducing the risk of skin cancer in the longer term, Facial firming devices, Skin scanning devices, etc have all become mainstream and 2020 is going to be even more exciting.
+LED face and eye masks f, wearable UV trackers for reducing the risk of skin cancer in the longer term, Facial firming devices, Skin scanning devices, etc have all become mainstream and the 2020s is going to be even more exciting.
 This being said - a lot more evidence is needed to justify the reliability of some of these devices.

 [Suggested device: FOREO]